LGerlinger/Particle_sim2/README.md

 ## This program uses SFML

-The c++ program uses SFML.
+The c++ program uses SFML 2.5.1.
 I think I used [this guide](https://www.sfml-dev.org/tutorials/2.6/start-linux.php) for the installation.